allabux21/gwright99.github.io/flask-blueprint/index.md

     1. Comes with a pre-configured database solution.
     1. Comes with a pre-configured containerization solution (Dockerfile and secret management).
     1. Comes with a pre-configured Github Actions integration (for CI/CD and automatic deployment to a cloud-hosting service).
+    1. Comes with the pre-developed capability to respond to browser-based RESTful transactions

 3. Define the processes and supporting configuration scripts necessary to easily deploy the template into a newly-instantiated local project.

+### Design Consideration